Kiyoshika/CppEZML/README.md

 * filter() and select() can now modify DataSet inplace instead of returning only copies

 # Latest Update (Dev Work)
-## v0.6.3 -- 20 November 2021
+## v0.6.4 -- 21 November 2021
-No updates since release (above)
+* Converting entire project to CMake and changing structure (separating declaration from implementation)
+* Going to start using Doxygen for documentation instead of writing it by hand

 ### What's being worked on now?
+* Changing structure of project to separate declaration from implementation
+* Converting project to CMake to create static libraries
-* Finishing documentation
+* Writing Doxygen comments for the better method of documentation
-* Planning features for v0.6.4

 Upcoming:
 * Leave one out cross validation (LOOCV), K fold cross validation